augustofasano/Probit-PFMVB/README.md

-# Asymptotically Exact VB for Binary Regression
+# Scalable and Accurate VB for Binary Regression

 This repository is associated with the article [Fasano, Durante and Zanella (2020). *Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models*](https://).
 The **key contribution of the paper is outlined below**.